Explore the building blocks of a better economy

 Community wealth funds reinvesting in local ecosystems

 Intellectual Lineage: Draws from systems thinking (Donella Meadows), circular economy models (Ellen MacArthur Foundation), and doughnut economics (Kate Raworth).
+John Fullerton (Capital Institute), ecological economics (Herman Daly), Indigenous knowledge systems, and regenerative finance movements.

 Key Characteristics: